JohnByrneJames/NodeAppPipeline/README.md

 This may take a few minutes to set up depending on your machines processing power/ virtualization capabilities...

-_It should look something like the below (this is about a minute in after the app VM has been created)_
+_It should look something like the image below (this is about a minute in after the app VM has been created)_

 ![STEP2_GIF](images/VagrantUp_process.gif)